andreathniah/bucketoftears/_posts/2022-09-23-sql-injection-persistence.md

 Weirdly enough, the endpoint returned with a `500 Internal Server Error` when I added one of defined the parameters.
 Poking more into the code snippet revealed that for some reason, the endpoint requires either _none_ or _all_ of its query parameters to be included.

-Unfortunately, solving this puzzle didn't yield any different results -- it still returns an empty excel spreadsheet -- because I didn't had the right values for the query parameters.
+Unfortunately, solving this puzzle didn't yield me with different results -- it is still an empty excel spreadsheet -- because I didn't have the right values for the query parameters.

 Grr 😡